Fireplace screens: safety and potentially very decorative

 In the same way, you can also simulate how an open-hearth screen will go around the andirons with grate or the fire basket.

 The advantage of placing the fireplace screen in the fireplace, and not in front of it, is that the open-hearth screen draws less attention, and the beauty of the fireplace remains more of a focus.
 In addition, placement of the spark screen in the fireplace makes the room look larger than with a placement in front of the open fireplace.
 This effect also applies for a fireplace screen of one panel that stands directly in front of the fireplace opening.

 In different rooms, different solutions will therefore be appropriate.

-Regardless of the height of the fireplace opening itself, a fireplace screen of 50 cm (17.9") in height is in principle sufficient when burning a quiet fire with properly dried wood that does not burn too quickly and reaches a maximum height of 10 cm (4") in height.
+Regardless of the height of the fireplace opening itself, a fireplace screen of 50 cm (17.9") in height is in principle sufficient when burning a quiet fire with properly dried wood that does not burn too quickly and reaches a maximum height of 10 cm (4").